xortuna/staticsitegenerator/README.md

 /blog/posts/mypost2.md         A blog post content
 ```

-When Running the tool a new folder called _www will be created, any assets or HTML files will be copied into the relevent directories, and the Markdown files will be parsed and exploded into subdirectories
+When running the tool a new folder called _www will be created, any assets or HTML files will be copied into the relevant directories, and the Markdown files will be parsed and exploded into subdirectories

 ```
 _www/assets/css/